betaflight/betaflight/docs/Migrating from baseflight.md

 When you've verified the first profile is OK repeat for the other profiles.

-It's also advisable to take screenshots of your AUX settings from baseflight configurator and then after re-applying the settings verify your aux config is correct - some changes were made and some aux settings are not backwards compatible.
+It's also advisable to take screenshots of your AUX settings from baseflight configurator and then after re-applying the settings verify your aux config is correct - aux settings are not backwards compatible.

 ## CLI command differences from baseflight